jpanakkal22/workout_tracker/README.md

 To pre-populate database, type npm run seed from Node.js command line.
 Npm install will install the required dependencies from the package.json file.

 ## Usage
-Create new workouts by clicking the Add Exercise button, or continue where you left off by clicking the Continue Workout button.
+Create new workouts by clicking the New Workout button, or continue where you left off by clicking the Continue Workout button.

 ![Home Page](./img/home.PNG)